jmuldvp/100-days-of-code/r1-log.md

 #### SoloLearn

 **Today's Progress:**
-Made more pregression on the Ruby track.
+Made more progression on the Ruby track.

 #### Bloc.io